Eagle County Good Deeds

 -

-Resident-Occupied Deed Restriction: ECHDA contributes 5% of the purchase price (up to $62,500).
+Resident Occupied Deed Restriction: ECHDA payment of 5% of the purchase price (up to $62,500).

-Buyers must contribute a minimum of 3% down payment, excluding other assistance programs.
+In all cases, buyers must contribute a minimum of 3% down payment from their own funds, excluding other assistance programs.

 -

-Buyers cannot own other residential real estate while owning a deed-restricted property.
+Buyers cannot own other residential real estate while owning a deed-restricted property through Good Deeds.

 Deed restrictions are perpetual and require annual recertification of eligibility.